BenjaminCMorka/ReelFriend/README.md

 ## ReelFriend

-This solo project presents a Neural hybrid deep learning recommendation model that combines matrix factorization with neural networks, making use of residual connections and feature engineering to improve accuracy.
-It is built using Python, TensorFlow, and JavaScript.
+This personal project presents a neural hybrid recommendation model that combines matrix factorization with deep learning, enhanced by residual connections and custom feature engineering.
+Built with Python, TensorFlow, and JavaScript, the model addresses key challenges like data sparsity and cold starts.

-The approach was designed to handle common challenges like the cold start problem and data sparsity, which frequently limit real-world systems.

-To make the model’s predictions more transparent, post hoc SHAP-based explanations are integrated to offer users insight into why specific items were recommended.
+To boost transparency, SHAP-based post hoc explanations are integrated, giving users insight into why items are recommended.
+Trained on the MovieLens ml-latest-small dataset, the model achieves 20% higher accuracy across key metrics compared to standard baselines.
-The model is trained and evaluated using the MovieLens ml-latest-small dataset, and results show that it predicts 20% more accurately than several standard baseline models across key metrics.

-Alongside the model, a web application called ReelFriend was developed to demonstrate how the system can be applied in practice, with a focus on delivering both personalised and understandable recommendations.
+The system is integrated in a companion web app, ReelFriend, which delivers personalized, explainable recommendations in a real-world interface.

 ---